TimIsabella/FDM_3D_Printer_FlowManager/README.md

 a consistent flow.
-Flow Manager measures this filament diameter by two points offset around the circumference of the filament (offset as a triangle), and averaging those points with a precision of up to 6 digits beyond the decimal, which results in a measurement sensitivity as low as 0.000001mm, and a filament diameter as small as 1mm.
+Flow Manager measures this filament diameter by two points offset around the circumference of the filament (offset as a triangle), and averaging those points with a precision of up to 6 digits beyond the decimal, which results in a measurement sensitivity as low as 0.000001mm (1 nanometer), and a filament diameter as small as 1mm.

 This measurement is achieved by amplifying the minute movements by way of dual single levers set with high fulcrum points, and small magnets inlaid at their ends.
 These magnets are positioned over